-A 401(k) is an employer sponsored retirement investing plan.
+A 401(k) is an employer-sponsored retirement investing plan.
 You can invest a percentage or fixed amount of your pay each paycheck and watch it grow over time so that when you retire, you have a nest egg to support you during this later part of your life.
-One of the major features of a 401(k) is that your are making your investment contribution from your income prior to having taxes applied.
-For example, if you make $2000 every paycheck and contribute $200 every paycheck, your contribution will be tax-free and taxes will be applied to the remainder $1800.
+One of the major features of a 401(k) is that you are making your investment contribution from your income prior to having taxes applied.
+For example, if you make $2000 every paycheck and contribute $200 every paycheck, your contribution will be tax-free and taxes will be applied to the remainder of $1800.

 401(k) gets its name from the subsection of the IRS Code that discusses retirement plans.
-You do have some control generally how your contribution is allocated but every plan is different.
-Basically it is invested in a blend of mutual funds.
+You do have some control generally on how your contribution is allocated but every plan is different.
+Basically, it is invested in a blend of mutual funds.

 What’s a Roth IRA?

 A Roth IRA (Individual Retirement Arrangement) is a retirement plan that you can open with any brokerage.
 Most commonly; however, it’s known as an Individual Retirement Account.
 Since it’s an individual tailored plan, you have complete control of it and your employer has no interaction with it.
 This is for you to take your retirement into your own hands.
 The Roth IRA gets its name from Senator William Roth who sponsored the legislation that introduced the Roth IRA.

 What makes an account a “Roth” IRA means that you will make your contributions after taxes have been applied to your account.
 As a result, when you are ready to retire (age 59 1/2 or older), you will be able to withdraw from a Roth IRA without having to pay taxes on it.
 It’s all tax-free because you paid the taxes earlier in life.
 I like to think of it as Younger You taking care of Uncle Sam so Older You doesn’t have to!